bfox9900/CAMEL99-ITC/README.md

 - The file HILEVEL.HSF uses the assembler primitives to create the high level Forth words in the target memory segment.

 - As each piece is added to the TARGET system less of the Cross-compiler is used.
-It's truly an excerise in boot-strapping.
+It's truly an exercise in boot-strapping.

 ### For the Forth Tech
 CAMEL99 is an indirect threaded Forth with the top of stack cached in Register 4 of the CPU.
 This has shown to give similar performance to the TI-99 system Turbo Forth, which is the benchmark system for speed on TI-99 but CAMEL99 uses less assembler code in the overall system.
 In comparison to legacy implementations like Fig-Forth CAMEL99 is about 20% faster in high-level Forth operations.